(photo credit Joe Turner Photography)

 Two days later, tragedy struck when the events of 9/11 unfolded.
 Our commitment to social justice has only been strengthened since.

-Whether participating in Pride Walks, celebrating the reversal of DOMA, participating in Coming Out Week, assembling at the State House or Washington DC, or simply saying a sincere and warm “hello” to all who walk in our door, the Melrose Unitarian Universalist Church is committed to LBGTQI individuals and families, both within and outside our walls.
+Whether participating in Pride Walks, celebrating the reversal of DOMA, participating in Coming Out Week, assembling at the State House or Washington DC, speaking out against discriminatory bans of transgendered individuals in the military, celebrating Marriage Equality, or simply saying a sincere and warm “hello” to all who walk in our door, the Melrose Unitarian Universalist Church is committed to LBGTQI+ individuals and families, both within and outside our walls.